madhavikollya/terraform/README.md

 # Foreach loop

-It will eliminate the duplicate value.
+- It will eliminate the duplicate value.
-but here its not like loop.
+- It is not like loop.
 It doesn't even accept same iam user twice, it rejects and will not show error because it will not take the input.
  type =set(string)   or   type = map(string)

 # Alias & Providers